Back to Health News & Stories

 Uterine fibroid treatment options

-Watchful waiting: If your symptoms are mild, you may choose to wait until menopause—which usually causes fibroids to shrink—and only pursue additional treatment if your symptoms worsen.
+If your symptoms are mild, you may choose to wait until menopause, when fibroids typically shrink, and only seek additional treatment if your symptoms worsen.

-Birth control: Some low-dose birth control pills can help control symptoms like heavy bleeding without making your fibroids grow.
-Other birth control methods, such as progesterone injections or progesterone-releasing intrauterine devices, can also help control fibroid symptoms.
-Ask your OB/GYN if your birth control method effectively treats fibroids.
+Some low-dose birth control pills can help control symptoms like heavy bleeding without making your fibroids grow.
+Other methods, such as progesterone injections or progesterone-releasing intrauterine devices (IUDs), can also help control fibroid symptoms.
+Be sure to ask your OB/GYN if your birth control method effectively treats fibroids.

-Procedures and surgery: There’s a range of procedures and surgical options for treating fibroids that are dependent on your age, your desire to get pregnant, and the number, size, and location of the fibroids.
-These include:
+There are several procedures and surgical options for treating fibroids.
+The best choice for you depends on your age, your desire to get pregnant, and the number, size, and location of the fibroids.
+These procedures include:

-• Sonata treatment: Sonata is a new, safe, and effective uterine fibroid treatment offered by specially trained Virtua OB/GYNs that uses the combined technologies of ultrasound and radiofrequency energy to locate, target, and destroy uterine fibroids from within the uterus.
+• Sonata treatment: Sonata is a safe and effective uterine fibroid treatment offered by specially trained Virtua OB/GYNs.
+It combines ultrasound and radiofrequency energy to locate, target, and destroy uterine fibroids from within the uterus.
 There are no incisions — the procedure is performed transcervically, meaning the device goes through the vagina and cervix and into the uterus.
 With this approach, the uterus stays intact, helping women avoid hysterectomy.

 • Uterine artery embolization: An interventional radiologist performs uterine artery embolization.
 The doctor threads a thin tube through a blood vessel to the fibroid.
 Small particles are injected to block blood flow, causing the fibroid to shrink.